israsec/CRTP-cheatsheet/README.md

 ####  Jekins
 ```
 Runs as local admin, go to /job/project/configure to try to see if you have build permissions in /job/project0/configure
-Execute windows or shell comand into the build, you can also use powershell scripts
+Execute windows or shell comand into the build, you can also use download cradles to execute powershell scripts.
+You can also execute
+meterpreter payloads or anything you like.
 ```

 ### Add user to local admin and RDP group and enable RDP on firewall